skytap/well-architected-framework/operations/ecosystems/README.md

-Make their data assets discoverable, addressable, versioned, and trustworthy in terms of accuracy Use self-describing semantics and open standards for data exchange Support secure exchanges while allowing access at a granular level The success of a data-ecosystem strategy depends on data availability and digitization, API readiness to enable integration, data privacy and compliance—for example, General Data Protection Regulation (GDPR)—and user access in a distributed setup.
+Make their data assets discoverable, addressable, versioned, and trustworthy in terms of accuracy Use self-describing semantics and open standards for data exchange Support secure exchanges while allowing access at a granular level The success of a data-ecosystem strategy depends on data availability and digitization, API readiness to enable integration, data privacy and complianceâ€”for example, General Data Protection Regulation (GDPR)â€”and user access in a distributed setup.
 This range of attributes requires companies to design their data architecture to check all these boxes.

 As incumbents consider establishing data ecosystems, we recommend they develop a road map that specifically addresses the common challenges.
 They should then look to define their architecture to ensure that the benefits to participants and themselves come to fruition.
 The good news is that the data-architecture requirements for ecosystems are not complex.
 The priority components are identity and access management, a minimum set of tools to manage data and analytics, and central data storage.